 Here are the other reasons why Svalbard is the perfect setting for the Global Seed Vault.

-Although the archipelago technically belongs to Norway, it’s a place of place of political stability.
+Although the archipelago technically belongs to Norway, it’s a place of political stability.
 This is due largely to the signing of the Spitsbergen Treaty in 1920.
-Although the treaty recognised the sovereignty of Norway over Svalbard, it doesn’t necessarily mean that Norwegian Law is the be all, end all in the archipelago.
+Although the treaty recognises the sovereignty of Norway over Svalbard, it doesn’t necessarily mean that Norwegian Law is the be all end all in the archipelago.

 Over 40 countries signed the treaty, including Australia, the USA, the UK, China, Argentina, Lithuania and South Africa.
 The signatories were given equal rights to engage in commercial activities (mainly coal mining) on the islands.
 This is why both Russia and Norway were allowed to mine on the island of Spitsbergen.
 It’s nice when everyone gets along.

 The treaty also regulates the demilitarisation of the archipelago and makes it a visa-free zone.

 In order to promote longevity of the seeds (which if stored accordingly can be preserved for 50 to 10,000 years), conditions within the vault must be dry, cold and dark.